COSMOS-Web galaxy groups: Evolution of red sequence and quiescent galaxy fraction: Red sequence

-Besides the number of RS galaxies, we also computed $\lambda_{RS}$, which is the sum of the membership probability of RS galaxies, in analogy to AMICO apparent richness, $\lambda$.
+Besides the direct count of RS galaxies, we also computed $\lambda_{RS}$, which is the sum of the membership probability of these RS galaxies, in analogy to the AMICO richness.
 Figure \ref{rs_fraq} shows the fraction of $\lambda_{RS}$ to the $\lambda$ (sum of all membership probabilities of galaxies used for the initial guess) as a function of redshift, for the sample of groups with an RS identified with $\lambda_{RS}>2$.
-This is an arbitrary limit that roughly corresponds to having at least 3 quiescent galaxies on the RS ridgeline.
-The yellow line and points indicate the average trend of the RS fraction with redshift.
+This is an arbitrary limit that roughly corresponds to having at least 3 quiescent galaxies on the RS ridgeline, and therefore to a robust RS detection.
+The yellow line and points indicate the average trend of the RS fraction with redshift for the full sample.
 The size of the red points is proportional to the $S/N$ of the group detection, which is used as a weight for the average.
-The grey trend line is reported from the quiescent fraction analysis for the central richness bin (see Fig. \ref{basic_fred_fig}), while the blue trend line shows the same as done with the apparent magnitude but using rest-frame $J$ and $Ks$, which we describe in Sect. \ref{rf}.
-In the bottom plot, we show instead the fraction of groups with an identified RS with $\lambda_{RS}>2$ over the total number of detections per redshift bin, for $S/N$-cut at 6, 7, and 10 (i.e., purity level of 77\%, 80\%, and 90\%).
-The trend follows that of the quiescent fraction and RS fraction.
-The peak at $z \sim 0.7-0.8$ may be due to the presence of the COSMOS Wall \citep{iovino_high_2016}, which hosts more mature systems with established red sequences.
-The total number of groups with an identified RS with $\lambda_{RS}>2$ is 214.
+The gray trend line is reported from the quiescent fraction analysis for the central richness bin (see Fig. \ref{basic_fred_fig}), while the blue trend line shows the same as done with the apparent magnitude but using rest-frame $J$ and $Ks$, which we describe in Sect. \ref{rf}.
+Quiescent fractions and RS fractions differ in terms of how they are defined and computed.
+The former is based on the probability of a galaxy being a member and being quiescent, while the latter also leverages the color homogeneity of the quiescent population (extracted by fitting a tight relation in the CMD).
+We find consistent trends between the two independent computations.

+In the bottom plot of Fig. \ref{rs_fraq}, we show the fraction of groups with an identified RS with $\lambda_{RS}>2$ over the total number of detections per redshift bin, for $S/N$-cut at 6, 7, and 10 (i.e., purity level of 77\%, 80\%, and 90\%).
+The overall trend follows that of the quiescent fraction and RS fraction, with the buildup of the RS settling between $z=2$ and $z=2.5$.
+The peak at $z \sim 0.7-0.8$ may be due to the presence of the COSMOS Wall \citep{iovino_high_2016}, which hosts more mature systems with established RSs.
+The total number of groups with an identified RS in this way is 214.